Friends Keep Secrets

-Friends Keep Secrets (stylized in all caps) is the debut studio album by American record producer Benny Blanco, released on December 7, 2018.
-It shares its name with Blanco's imprint of Interscope Records, which it was released through.
-It was preceded by four singles: "Eastside" (with Halsey and Khalid), "I Found You" (with Calvin Harris), "Better to Lie" (with Jesse and Swae Lee), and "Roses" (with Juice Wrld featuring Brendon Urie).
+Friends Keep Secrets is the debut studio album by American record producer Benny Blanco, released on December 7, 2018.
+It shares its name with Blanco's imprint of Interscope Records, through which it was released.
+It was preceded by four singles: "Eastside", "I Found You", "Better to Lie", and "Roses".
 A reissue of the album was released on March 26, 2021.
+It features guest appearances by Halsey, Khalid, Juice Wrld, Brendon Urie, Jesse, Swae Lee, Ty Dolla Sign, 6lack, Ryan Beatty, Justin Bieber, 6 Dogs, Gracie Abrams, Vance Joy and Omar Apollo.

 Promotion

 On December 6, 2018, Blanco announced on his Instagram story that he was "releasing an album Friday", later posting that he was "still working on the track list" as he had just finished.
 He also announced his intention to host a "really small BBQ for fans in the LA area" to play his album.